 This course builds on the skills acquired in Foundations & Pre-Calculus 10 and is particularly designed for those students going into post-secondary programs where Calculus is required.
-Topics: powers with rational expressions, expressions & equations (absolute value, radical, rational), trigonometry (angles in standard position, non-right triangles), absolute value functions, reciprocal functions, quadratic functions & equations, systems of equations & inequalities (including quadratic) & financial literacy.
-You'll be evaluated on how well you know the content as well as what you can demonstrate in all 4 dimensions of the curricular competencies.
+Topics: powers with rational exponents, expressions & equations (radical, rational), trigonometry (angles in standard position, non-right triangles), quadratic functions & equations (including quadratic) & financial literacy.
+You'll be evaluated on how well you know the content as well as what you can demonstrate inequalities in all 4 dimensions of the curricular competencies.
+Your current teacher will make a recommendation on the most appropriate math course for your skills and abilities.